Provost Faculty Excellence Award

 Provost Awards for Teaching Excellence recognize faculty who have demonstrated a commitment to exceptional teaching and student success.
 Multiple awards are available each year across a range of categories.

-College of Humanities and Social Sciences: Department of English
+Harrison College of Arts and Media: Department of Management

-Holland College of Arts and Media: Department of Theatre and Dance
+College of Education, Health, and Human Studies: Department of Kinesiology, Nutrition, and Recreation

 EXCELLENCE IN TEACHING GENERAL EDUCATION AWARD

-College of Humanities and Social Sciences: Department of English
+College of Humanities and Social Sciences: Department of History and Anthropology

 EXCELLENCE IN ASSESSMENT OF STUDENT LEARNING AWARD